 The good news?
 Well, insurers serve large groups of people, so when you do have a rate increase, it’s usually small (hooray for safety in numbers!).
 What’s more, claim trends in your area can also go the other way.
 If your insurer discovers an improved claims history in your area, they could give you a rate reduction at your next renewal as a result.

-Shop around to lower your car insurance rates
+Shop around to lower your auto insurance rates

 Since the cost of car insurance isn’t fixed, most policy terms only run for 6 months.
 This can be great for customers because it gives you frequent opportunities to reexamine your policy.
 Before you renew, shop around for the best rate and coverage.